fillip1984/stamina/README.md

 - [ ] - build out results page to track progress
 - [ ] - test out functionality, to see if dates are being calculated properly
 - [ ] - redo modal for creating measurables (to match how we did the areas dialog)
+  - [ ] - make sure modal doesn't overflow and has scrolling
 - [ ] - add more color, like: <https://sunshinestateamateur.com>
 - [ ] - build watch app
   - [ ] - watch app to pop up alerts when things are coming due